 - Not very good in heavy dew, rain, or snow

-If you run outside a lot when it’s wet or rainy, the inov-8 All Terrain gaiter is a lightweight water-resistant gaiter that will keep debris from entering your shoe as well as keeping your feet dry!
+If you run outside a lot when it’s wet or rainy, the Inov-8 All Terrain gaiter is a lightweight water-resistant option that will keep debris from entering your shoe as well as keep your feet dry!

-This gaiter is ideal for compatible inov-8 ultra shoes in particular, as it can clip onto the attachment points, making it easy to put on, take off, and provide coverage.
+This gaiter is ideal for compatible Inov-8 ultra shoes in particular, as it can clip onto the shoe’s attachment points, making it easy to put on, take off, and provide coverage.
 In addition, it can be fitted to another shoe by using the strengthened rubber O-ring.

-You’ll experience a tight, yet comfortable fit, as the gaiter is compressed close to the ankle, meaning that there’s less chance for water and debris to enter your shoe.
-At the same time, the fabric stretches with the ankle so that you can experience unrestricted running movement.
+With the gaiter compressing close to the ankle for a tight-yet-comfortable fit, there’s less chance for water and debris to enter your shoe.
+At the same time, the fabric stretches with the ankle so you can experience unrestricted running movement.